 The Great Society

 During his presidential campaign in 1960, John F. Kennedy had promised the most ambitious domestic agenda since the New Deal: the “New Frontier,” a package of laws and reforms that sought to eliminate injustice and inequality in the United States.
 But the New Frontier ran into problems right away: The Democrats’ Congressional majority depended on a group of Southerners who loathed the plan’s interventionist liberalism and did all they could to block it.
+The Cuban Missile Crisis and failed Bay of Pigs invasion was another disaster for Kennedy.

 It was not until 1964, after Kennedy was shot, that President Lyndon B. Johnson could muster the political capital to enact his own expansive program of reforms.
 That year, Johnson declared that he would make the United States into a “Great Society” in which poverty and racial injustice had no place.
 He developed a set of programs that would give poor people “a hand up, not a handout.”
-These included Medicare and Medicaid, which helped elderly and low-income people pay for health care; Head Start, which prepared young children for school; and a Job Corps that trained unskilled workers for jobs in the deindustrializing economy.
+These included Medicare and Medicaid, which helped elderly and low-income people pay for health care; Head Start, which prepared young children for school and a Job Corps that trained unskilled workers for jobs in the deindustrializing economy.
 Meanwhile, Johnson’s Office of Economic Opportunity encouraged disadvantaged people to participate in the design and implementation of the government’s programs on their behalf, while his Model Cities program offered federal subsidies for urban redevelopment and community projects.

 The War in Vietnam

 Unfortunately, the War on Poverty was expensive–too expensive, especially as the war in Vietnam became the government’s top priority.
-There was simply not enough money to pay for the War on Poverty and the war in Vietnam.
+There was simply not enough money to pay for the War on Poverty and the Vietnam War.
 Conflict in Southeast Asia had been going on since the 1950s, and President Johnson had inherited a substantial American commitment to anti-communist South Vietnam.
 Soon after he took office, he escalated that commitment into a full-scale war.
 In 1964, Congress authorized the president to take “all necessary measures” to protect American soldiers and their allies from the communist Viet Cong.
 Within days, the draft began.

 The war dragged on, and it divided the nation.
 Some young people took to the streets in protest, while others fled to Canada to avoid the draft.
 Meanwhile, many of their parents and peers formed a “silent majority” in support of the war.